 ECS instance type defines two basic attributes: the CPU configuration and memory configuration of the instance.
 However, ECS instances can determine the specific service pattern of an instance only by working together with the disk, image, and network type.

 The number of the ECS instances to be created.
 The number of ECS instances in one cluster cannot exceed 20.
 To enhance the cluster availability, we do not recommend that you create a cluster with one node.
 2 sets is the default value in the console.

 System Disk Type

 Select the cloud disk type of the installation system.
 Select Ultra Cloud Disk or SSD Cloud Disk according to your requirements on the system performance of the ECS instances.
-For the performance indicator comparison between these two types of cloud disks, see Storage parameters and performance test.
+For the performance indicator comparison between these two types of cloud disks, see Block storage performance.

 Data disk configurations

 Select the type of the data disk that is to be mounted to the container.
 Select the Attach Data Disk check box and select the data disk capacity.
 The data disk is mounted to the /var/lib/docker directory of the container to store the image data and container data.